GoelBiju/Visualising-Optimisation-Data/README.md

 - the playback of saved optimisation runs,
 - a deployed web platform acting as a single tool which collects all appropriate visualisations for optimisation runs.

+A demonstration of the project is available on [YouTube](https://www.youtube.com/watch?v=7goXb3EpkKE).

 ## Installation

 The following pieces of software is needed to be installed on your machine before proceeding with the instructions below to set up a local development environment: